 So, while planning a budget trip to Central and Northern Europe, Lithuania should definitely not be missed.

 By Katie and Jake from Untold Wanderlust

-Magical fairytale castles, medieval cobblestone streets, bright red rooftops, and warm friendly people was our introduction to Romania.
+Magical fairytale castles, medieval cobblestone streets, bright red rooftops, and warm friendly people were our introduction to Romania.
 As soon as we arrived in Brasov, we knew we were going to love it.
 Despite Romania having a profusion of attractions, it is surprising that international visitors are not flocking to the country.
 Romania has to be one of Europe’s best-kept secrets.

-Romania, home to Transylvania, isn’t all about playing and hide and seek with Dracula.
+Romania, home to Transylvania, isn’t all about playing hide and seek with Dracula.
 Although a trip to Bran Castle is a must.
 Visiting Bran Castle during the Halloween period should be on everyone’s bucket list.
 Aside from Bran Castle, make sure to head over to Pele’s Castle too.
 The architecture is magical!
 If you love the outdoors and nature, a drive along the mountain pass road, Transfăgărășan is a must.
-The road is so beautiful, it has even made an appearance on BBC’s Top Gear in 2009.
+The road is so beautiful, it even made an appearance on BBC’s Top Gear in 2009.
 If fairytale castles and mountain roads aren’t enough, Timisoara has been voted the cultural capital of 2021!
-Timisoara is the second-largest city in Romania but has an artsy, laid back vibe.
+Timisoara is the second-largest city in Romania but has an artsy, laid-back vibe.
 Not only that, but you will also find plenty of divine cuisines to sink your teeth into.
 After all, Timisoara is home to 21 ethnicities and 18 religions.